 Offer opportunities for remote work from home along with outside sales.
 Or provide opportunities to be a part of key account meetings where critical decisions are being made.
 These kinds of things are what really resonates with the millennial workforce and will drive more of this generation to want to work for you and be part of your team.

 3) Shift Your Incentives and Bonus Structure

 Millennials care more about recognition, free certified training opportunities, and additional job responsibilities than monetary rewards.
-This generation is hungry for success and places more value on opportunity now for more gains in the future.
+This generation is hungry for success and places more value on the opportunity now for more gains in the future.
 It’s imperative to create a clearly defined set of sales metrics and KPIs that are viewed as challenging but attainable goals.
 And then motivate them to meet those goals on a consistent basis.

 Millennials that do not feel challenged or rewarded will jump from one sales employer to another more quickly than other employees.
 Make your sales environment one that promotes a cohesive team working together to meet goals that are rewarded and you’ll have some of the hardest working sales agents around.

 4) Create a Positive Environment Of Feedback, Communication, and Inclusion

 Implement regularly scheduled team conferences calls or meetings, team brainstorming sessions, or recognition meetings.
 Weekly social lunches to get everyone together and work on team building efforts also.
 Create an environment of positivity, friendliness, and inclusion.
 The more open and transparent you are with your millennial employees, the more valued they will feel and the more they will thrive.